wvhulle/rust_presentations/traits_type_elision.md

 Sometimes
 - we don't know the type
   - the particular instance of a trait we exactly need as input or output for a function signature
   - the actual type is hidden from the user.
-These types are called unnameable or Voldemort types
+These types are called unnameable or Voldemort types (for example closures)
 - we know the type, but the full type is too long to be readable
   - iterator implementors
   - future combinators (see next session)